 Many people drive to and from work each day and some jobs require workers to drive as part of their jobs.
 Plumbers or caterers for example, may have to drive to more than one location, to get their work done.
 Data on road safety and on workplace accidents is a helpful reminder to all of us to be careful and especially to young people, who, according to research, are far more likely to be injured or killed on the road and on the worksite.
-Use the data in Safe on the Roads in 2014? and the data tables found on $\frac{1}{2}$ page 3, to answer the questions below.
+Use the data in Safe on the Roads in 2014? and the data tables found on page 3, to answer the questions below.
 Round your answers to the nearest whole number.

-How many licensed drivers were there in Canada in 2014? (data analysis level 2, document use level 2, reading level 2)
+How many licensed drivers were there in Canada in 2014? (data analysis level 2, reading level 2)

-How many collisions resulting in fatalities involved drivers 16-24? (data analysis level 2, document use level 2, reading level 2)
+How many collisions resulting in fatalities involved drivers 16-24? (data analysis level 2, reading level 2)

-How many collisions resulting in serious injuries involved drivers 16-24? (data analysis level 2, document use level 2, reading level 2)
+How many collisions resulting in serious injuries involved drivers 16-24? (data analysis level 2, reading level 2)

 Create and administer your own survey related to safe driving.
 Collect the information and create a table or graph that represents your results.
 Compare your results to the Safe on the Road results on page 4.
 Determine if your results are similar or different.
-If they are different, what do you think might be the reason(s) for the difference? (data analysis level 3, document use level 3, digital technology level 2, oral communication 2, critical thinking 3)
+If they are different, what do you think might be the reason(s) for the difference? (data analysis level 3, digital technology level 2, oral communication 2, critical thinking 3)